 The Company controls a group of companies ('the Group') including a regulated bank, Paragon Bank PLC ('the Bank').
-Following a reorganisation announced in the year, the Group now analyses its operations, both for internal management reporting and external financial reporting, on the basis of the markets from which its assets are generated.
+The Group analyses its operations, both for internal management reporting and external financial reporting, on the basis of the markets from which its assets are generated.
 The segments used are described below:

-- · Mortgages, including the Group's buy-to-let, and owner-occupied first and second charge lending and related activities. - Commercial Lending, including the Group's motor finance and other equipment leasing activities, together with other offerings targeted towards SME ('Small and / or Medium Sized Enterprises') customers. - Idem Capital, including loan assets acquired from third parties and legacy assets which share certain credit characteristics with them.
+- · Mortgages, including the Group's buy-to-let, and owner-occupied first and second charge lending and related activities - Commercial Lending, including the Group's motor finance and other equipment leasing activities, together with development finance, structured lending and other offerings targeted towards SME ('Small and/or Medium Sized Enterprises') customers - · Idem Capital, including loan assets acquired from third parties and legacy assets which share certain credit characteristics with them